Environmental guidance for your business in Northern Ireland & Scotland

 All commercial buildings require an energy performance certificate (EPC) when they are bought, let or sold.
 An EPC indicates how energy efficient a building and its services are.
 An EPC also contains recommendations for cost-effective changes that can be made to improve the building's energy efficiency and cut carbon emissions.

-You must make sure you comply with the requirements of the European Energy Performance of Buildings Directive.
-These include getting your air-conditioning systems regularly inspected and obtaining an energy performance certificate when you construct, sell or rent buildings.
+You must make sure you obtain an energy performance certificate when you construct, sell or rent buildings, with some exceptions:

 In Scotland, owners of non-domestic buildings must assess the energy performance of their buildings and produce an action plan to reduce energy consumption and greenhouse gas emissions.
 This must be passed on to new owners if the building is sold.
 There are provisions that make clear when the improvements outlined in the action plan must be carried out.